Niagara (1953 film): Plot

-The next day, Rose lures George into following her to the dark tourist tunnel underneath the Falls, where Ted is waiting to kill him.
-To let Rose know that George is dead, Ted will request the Rainbow Tower Carillon play "Kiss."
-When she hears the song being played on the carillon bells, Rose assumes that George is dead.
-However, it is George who has killed Ted, thrown his body into the Falls, and collected Ted's shoes at the exit instead of his own.
+The next day, Rose lures George into following her into the dark tourist tunnel underneath the Falls, where Ted is waiting to kill him.
+To signal Rose that George is dead, Ted will request the Rainbow Tower Carillon play "Kiss".
+When she hears the song, Rose assumes that George is dead.
+However, George has killed Ted, thrown his body into the Falls, and collected Ted's shoes at the exit instead of his own.
 This leads the police to believe that George is the victim.
-The body is retrieved and the police bring Rose to identify George's body.
-When the cover is lifted from the face and she recognizes the dead man, she passes out before saying anything and is admitted to the hospital.
+The body is retrieved and the police bring Rose to identify the body.
+When the cover is lifted from the face, she recognizes the dead man and passes out without saying anything and is admitted to the hospital.

-Mr. Qua moves the Cutlers' belongings to the Loomises' cabin.
 George comes to the cabin seeking revenge on Rose but finds Polly sleeping there instead.
 She wakes and sees him before he runs away.
 She tells the police, who launch a dragnet.
 During the Cutlers' second visit to the Falls, George finds Polly alone for a moment.
-Trying to escape, she slips, but he saves her from falling over the edge into the waterfall torrent.
-He explains to her that he killed Ted in self-defense and begs her to "let me stay dead."
+Trying to escape, she slips, but he saves her from falling over the edge into the water.
+He tells her that he killed Ted in self-defense and begs her to "let me stay dead".
 Polly leaves without answering.
 Later that day, she tells the police detective that she believes George is alive.
 George has the carillon play "Kiss" again to panic Rose, who flees the hospital, intending to cross the border back to the United States.
-Finding George waiting at the border for her, she flees and tries to hide in the carillon bell tower.
-In a fit of anger, George catches her and strangles her beneath the silent bells.
-He tries to flee but realizes that he is locked in the building.
-Realizing what he has done, he sits down next to Rose's body and remorsefully tells her that he loved her.
-After a trash man unlocks the door, George flees the tower and heads for the Falls.
+Finding George waiting at the border for her, she flees and tries to hide in the bell tower.
+George catches and strangles her.
+He tries to leave but is locked in the building.
+He sits down next to Rose's body and remorsefully tells her that he loved her.
+After a trash man unlocks the door, George heads for the Falls.